 If Saudi Arabia recognizes Camp David, this is the first step towards officially recognizing the right of the Jewish state to exist.
 What is important to emphasize, the Kingdom does this step before any serious progress in the process of the Palestinian-Israeli settlement.
 Although the letter and spirit of the Arab initiative are based precisely on the fact that until Israel returns to the borders of 1967, its recognition by the authors of the Initiative is impossible.

 In July 2016, a delegation from Saudi Arabia headed by Anwar Eshki visited Israel.
-This did not become a special sensation, given the series of pre-existing contacts between the two countries on various issues of the Middle East agenda.
+This did not become a special sensation, given the series of contacts between the two countries that had already taken place on various issues of the Middle East agenda.
 But the emissaries of Saudi Arabia, albeit at an unofficial level of experts and businessmen, for the first time in public mode, came to Israel to exchange views.
 The delegation included representatives of academic and business circles of Saudi Arabia.
 During the visit, the delegation met in Jerusalem with the Director General of the Israeli Foreign MinistryDori Goldom, Coordinator of operations of the IDF in Judea and Samaria (West Bank of Jordan), Major-GeneralYoav Mordechai, As well as with a group of opposition Knesset members.
 The stated goal of the visit was the promotion of the Arab Peace Initiative in the settlement of the Palestinian-Israeli conflict.

 Let's notice, Dori Gold met with Anwar Eshki in the summer of 2015 year in the USA, at any time by the time when the conclusion of the agreement of world powers with Iran on its nuclear program reached the home stretch.
 This and many other things suggest that the Palestinian theme is important for Tel Aviv and Riyadh for finding points of rapprochement.
 But Iran is much more relevant for the two Middle Eastern capitals, who have their own special accounts with him.